mdibl/pipeline-prep/README.md

  a software tool, or a file format manipulation.
 These steps are applied to the primary data (generated from an experimental assay) to produce visualizable data" ~ENCODE
  ```
+ Pipeline-prep project creates an automation to execute the first two steps of data pipeline.
+ These steps include  Pre-Indexing reference genome/transcripome and Pre-processing the reads.

   ## Pipeline Steps